masud309060/masud309060/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Dept. of Mathematics at University of Govt.
 Titumir College, Dhaka.
-- 💼 &nbsp; Done an Internship as web developer in Arficial Brix, India.
+- 💼 &nbsp; Done an Internship as a web developer in Arficial Brix, India.
+- 💼 &nbsp; Currently working as a Software Developer on Orangetoolz in Uttara, Dhaka.
 - 🌱 &nbsp; Learning more about Sowfware design and development.
-- ✍️ &nbsp; Pursuing Web Design and Development and travelling is my hobbit.
+- ✍️ &nbsp; Pursuing Software Design, Development and traveling is my hobbit.

 <h3> 🛠 &nbsp;Tech Stack </h3>